ashleyyv/rockma-creator-ai/PRD.md

 [P0] Save Process:
 - Large textarea input with placeholder: "Paste competitor link or text here..."
+- Transformation Intent dropdown (required): General Rewrite, Format for LinkedIn, Format for Email, Format for TikTok
+- Optional URL field for source reference
+- Optional Notes field for user context
 - User pastes URL or copies full text from competitor post
 - Auto-focus on textarea for immediate typing
-- Character limit: None (supports long-form content)
+- Character limit: Minimum 10 characters required
 - Cancel and "Save Pin" buttons at bottom

 [P0] Storage & Management:
-- Saved to localStorage as `rockma_competitorClips` array
+- Saved to localStorage as Idea Clip (Remix Queue)
-- Each clip includes: ID, full text, timestamp, snippet (first 50 chars)
+- Each clip includes: ID, full text, URL, intent, notes, timestamp, snippet (first 60 chars)
-- Keeps last 10 pins (oldest automatically pruned)
+- Keeps last 50 clips (oldest automatically pruned)
 - No server storage - purely client-side

-[P0] Usage in Adapt Competitor:
+[P0] Usage in Content Transformer:
-- Navigate to "Adapt a Competitor" feature
+- Navigate to "Transform" tab
-- New dropdown appears above textarea: "Load Pinned Clip (Optional)"
+- "Load from Idea Clips" dropdown appears above textarea
-- Dropdown shows snippet of each saved clip
+- Dropdown shows snippet of each saved clip with intent label and date
 - Selecting a clip auto-fills the main textarea
+- Intent from clip may pre-select platform dropdown
-- User can then adapt it with one click
+- User can then transform it with one click

 [P0] UX Polish:
 - ESC key closes modal